keymask/keymask-js/README.md

 type conversion is done, so be sure to only use this with short keymasks).
 - `"bigint"` The result will be converted to a `BigInt` regardless of its magnitude.
+- `"string"` The result will be converted to a `BigInt` then cast to a `string` regardless of its magnitude.
 - `"integer"` Similar to the default behaviour, but values larger than 64 bits will be returned as a `BigInt` rather than an `ArrayBuffer`.
 - `"buffer"` The result will be converted to an `ArrayBuffer` regardless of its